ChenSun-YP/HBN-EEG/README.md

 Our implementation uses the **per-trial approach** as described in the challenge paper:

 ```
-SuS EEG (2s pre-trial) → Shared Encoder → 4 Prediction Heads
+CCD EEG (2s per trial) → Shared Encoder → 2 Prediction Heads
                                     ├─ Response Time (regression)
-                                    ├─ Hit/Miss (binary classification)
+                                    └─ Hit/Miss (binary classification)
-                                    ├─ Age (regression)
-                                    └─ Sex (classification)
 ```

-**Example**: A participant shows strong visual cortex activation during a SuS trial with high contrast suppression.
+**Example**: A participant shows strong visual cortex activation during a CCD trial with high contrast change.
 The shared encoder learns this neural signature.
 The model then predicts that this participant will have:
-- Fast response time (450ms) on the corresponding CCD trial
+- Fast response time (450ms) on the CCD trial
 - High hit probability (0.85) for detecting the contrast change
-- Estimated age (16.2 years) and sex (female) from auxiliary heads

 ### Encoder Options